Beverly Kenney

-Beverly Kenney (January 29, 1932, Harrison, New Jersey – April 13, 1960, Greenwich Village, New York City) was an American jazz singer.
+Beverly Kenney (January 29, 1932, Harrison, New Jersey, New Jersey – April 13, 1960, Greenwich Village, New York City) was an American jazz singer.

 Early life

-Kenney was born in Harrison, New Jersey on January 29, 1932, the second of Charles Joseph and Regina Kathleen "Jean" (née Abrams) Kenney's three children.
+Kenney was born in Harrison, New Jersey on January 29, 1932, the first of Charles Joseph and Regina Kathleen "Jean" (née Abrams) Kenney's seven children together, and Jean's 9 in total.

 Career

-Kenney's career began as a birthday singer for Western Union.
+Kenney began her career as a singer of singing telegrams for Western Union.
 After moving to New York City, she recorded a demo tape in 1954 with Tony Tamburello (the demo was released in its entirety in 2006 under the title Snuggled on Your Shoulder).

 Dorsey Brothers Orchestra

 By the end of the year, she moved to Miami and worked regularly at the Black Magic Room.
 For several months she toured with Jimmy and Tommy Dorsey's Dorsey Brothers Orchestra before returning to New York.
 Kenney said "Tommy and Jimmy liked me, but they thought I was too much of a stylist for the band.
 After a few months on the road, I left, and returned to New York," where she sang in clubs with George Shearing, Don Elliott, and Kai Winding.

 Her big break came in October 1955, when she was featured in a Jazz Benefit concert for Israel at Carnegie Hall, sharing the bill with Miles Davis, Art Blakey, Tito Puente, and Marian McPartland.
 An October 25, 1956 newspaper ad lists Kenney as appearing at the Playgoer Room at the Westnor restaurant in Westport, Connecticut.
 At 24 years old, Kenney was beginning to become a fixture of the New York jazz scene.
 She earned a standing gig at Birdland with Lester Young, and upon her debut at New York's Basin Street Club, DownBeat critic Nat Hentoff praised her as compared to other artists.
-He said Kenney was “more flexible than Helen Merrill, swings more easily than Teddi King, and her musicianship and care for lyrics are far superior to Chris Connor’s.”
+He said Kenney was “more flexible than Helen Merrill, swings more easily than Teddi King, and her musicianship and care for lyrics are far superior to Chris Connor’s".